freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: [https://donate.freecodecamp.org](https://donate.freecodecamp.org) or with a monthly donation via their Patreon account: https://www.patreon.com/m/4797564/**

+### Sep 23, 2022
+1. freeCodeCamp just published a Python Algorithms for Beginners course.
+You'll learn Recursion, Binary Search, Divide and Conquer Algorithms, The Traveling Salesman Problem, The N-Queens Problem, and more.
+You'll also solve a lot of algorithm challenges.
+(2 hour YouTube course): https://www.freecodecamp.org/news/intro-to-algorithms-with-python/

+2. Learn Three.js and React by coding your own playable Minecraft game.
+This JavaScript GameDev course will teach you about textures, 3D camera angles, keyboard input events, and more.
+(2 hour YouTube course): https://www.freecodecamp.org/news/code-a-minecraft-clone-using-react-and-three-js/

+3. Selectors are one of the most powerful concepts in CSS.
+And this tutorial will show common ways of grabbing HTML elements from a website's DOM using Selectors.
+You can then style these elements or run JavaScript on them.
+You'll also learn about CSS IDs, Classes, and Pseudo-classes.
+You'll even learn about the mythical, magical Universal Selector.
+(12 minute read): https://www.freecodecamp.org/news/how-to-select-elements-to-style-in-css/

+4. freeCodeCamp also just published a long-requested Jenkins course.
+Jenkins is a powerful open source automation server.
+Developers often use Jenkins for running tests on their codebase before deploying it to the cloud.
+In this course, you'll learn DevOps Pipeline concepts, Debian Linux Command Line Interface tips, and about Docker & DockerHub.
+(1 hour YouTube course): https://www.freecodecamp.org/news/learn-jenkins-by-building-a-ci-cd-pipeline/

+5. You may have heard the terms “white hat”, “black hat”, or even “red hat.”
+These are terms used in cybersecurity to express whether someone is an attacker, a defender, or a “hacktivist” with a broader agenda.
+In this fun, totally-not-scientific overview of the types of hackers, Daniel will help you learn each of these through comparisons with popular comic book figures.
+Which hat would Batman wear if he were in security?
+(8 minute read): https://www.freecodecamp.org/news/white-hat-black-hat-red-hat-hackers/

+Quote of the Week: *"Programming is the art of algorithm design and the craft of debugging errant code."* — Ellen Ullman, Programmer and Author

+### Sep 16, 2022
+1. freeCodeCamp just published an HTML & CSS for Beginners course, where you learn by coding along at home and building 5 projects.
+It's taught by experienced software engineer and tech CEO Per Borgan.
+This course will teach you about Text Elements, the CSS Box Model, Chrome Devtools, Document Structure, and more.
+(5 hour YouTube course): https://www.freecodecamp.org/news/learn-html-and-css-from-the-ceo-of-scrimba/

+2. What are the main differences between SQL and NoSQL?
+And which should you use in which situations?
+In this course, freeCodeCamp instructor Ania Kubów will teach you about common Database Models like Relational Databases, Key-Value DBs, Document DBs, and Wide Column DBs.
+More tools for your developer toolbox.
+(1 hour YouTube course): https://www.freecodecamp.org/news/sql-vs-nosql-tutorial/

+3. When you visit a webpage, everything you see is HTML elements rendered with the Document Object Model.
+But how does the DOM work?
+In this hands-on tutorial by Front-End Engineer Ophelia Boamah, you'll code your own car shopping User Interface.
+You'll learn about DOM Selectors, Event Listeners, and more.
+(25 minute read): https://www.freecodecamp.org/news/the-javascript-dom-a-practical-tutorial/

+4. If you have a developer job interview coming up, you may want to brush up on your React.
+Veteran software engineer Nishant Singh will walk you through 20 common React interview questions, and share his process for solving them.
+This is an ideal course for intermediate JavaScript developers.
+(5 hour YouTube course): https://www.freecodecamp.org/news/top-30-react-interview-questions-and-concepts/

+5. You may have heard that one of the best ways to solidify your developer skills is to contribute to open source software.
+But getting started can be a confusing process.
+Thankfully, prolific freeCodeCamp contributor Tapas Adhikary has created a comprehensive beginner's manual to help you understand OSS, identify where you can help, and get your first pull request merged.
+(30 minute read): https://www.freecodecamp.org/news/a-practical-guide-to-start-opensource-contributions/

+Quote of the Week: *"Anyone who has lost track of time when using a computer knows the propensity to dream, the urge to make dreams come true, and the tendency to miss lunch."* — Tim Berners-Lee, Creator of HTML, and Inventor of the World Wide Web (Yeah, this is one impactful dev.)

 ### Sep 9, 2022
 1. Learn React for Beginners.
 This new freeCodeCamp Front-End JavaScript course will teach you all about React Hooks, State, the Context API, and more.
 You'll code along with three experienced software engineers, building projects step-by-step.
 (8 hour YouTube course): https://www.freecodecamp.org/news/learn-react-from-three-all-star-instructors/